 Talking Nutrition Editors

 As one of the world’s most widely consumed foods, rice plays a significant role in many diets around the globe.
 In low income countries, it can make up to 70% of an individual’s calorie intake.2 Though it is a great source of energy, it is a poor source of micronutrients and has a low overall nutritional value beyond carbohydrates and protein.
 This is because the milling process that produces white rice removes the fat, as well as the more nutrient-rich bran layers.
 Parboiled rice, brown rice and bio-fortified rice (for example high-zinc rice) are more nutritious compared to white rice in one or a few essential micronutrients.
 This is due to different paddy processing or utilizing more nutritious rice varieties.
+Parboiled rice is also fortified at scale to make it more nutritious, and brown and bio-fortified rice can also be further fortified to close the nutrient gap.
 In this article the focus will be on post-harvest rice fortification – the addition of several essential vitamins, minerals and potentially other nutrients to make any rice variety more nutritious post-harvest and after paddy processing.

 Vitamin and mineral deficiencies are also an issue outside of low-income countries, affecting most regions worldwide at varying levels.
 While malnutrition is often associated with those not consuming enough calories, the lack of essential vitamins and minerals in ample or high calorie diets is a prominent issue, known as ‘hidden hunger’.

 The popularity of rice presents an opportunity to fill the nutrient gap in rice-eating populations worldwide by increasing the nutritional value of rice.
 A wide variety of vitamins, minerals and other nutrients such as amino acids and fibers can be added post-harvest to effectively address malnutrition and contribute to Sustainable Development Goal 2 (SDG2).